 (iii) Has the cognitive ability to use auditory clues;

 (iv) Is willing to undergo an extensive rehabilitation program;

 (v) Has an accessible cochlear lumen that is structurally suitable for cochlear implantation;

 (vi) Does not have lesions in the auditory nerve and/or acoustic areas of the central nervous system; or

 (vii) Has no other contraindications to surgery; and

 (b) The procedure is performed in an inpatient hospital setting or outpatient hospital setting.

-(2) The department covers osseointegrated bone anchored hearing aids (BAHA) for clients twenty years of age and younger with prior authorization.
+(2) The agency covers BAHAs for clients twenty years of age and younger with prior authorization.

-(3) The department covers replacement parts for BAHA and cochlear devices for clients twenty years of age and younger only.
-See WAC 388-547-0800
+(3) The agency covers replacement parts and batteries for BAHAs and cochlear devices for clients twenty years of age and younger only.
+See WAC 182-547-0800

-(4) The department considers requests for removal or repair of previously implanted bone anchored hearing aids (BAHA) and cochlear devices for clients twenty one years of age and older only when medically necessary.
-Prior authorization from the department is required.
+(4) The agency considers requests for removal or repair of previously implanted BAHAs and cochlear devices for clients twenty one years of age and older only when medically necessary.
+Prior authorization from the agency is required.